pmcgoohan/alex-latency-width/README.md

 stdev error = 577.3502691896257 ms
-avg + stddev = 1000 ms <<< true timestamps are unknowable within this time latency width = 1000 ms <<< the above is equivalent to the latency width which is mathematical proof that randomizing transaction order within the latency width of a trustless network is as fair as any single honest node's view of the transaction order press any key to exit
+avg + stddev = 1000 ms <<< true timestamps are unknowable within this time latency width = 1000 ms <<< the above is equivalent to the latency width which is proof that randomizing transaction order within the latency width of a trustless network is as fair as any single honest node's view of the transaction order press any key to exit
 ```